devgeek2700/Responsive-Muiltpage-website-using-ReactJs/README.md

 # Basic Responsive Multi-Page Website using ReactJS

+The goal of this project is to provide a starting point for creating a multi-page website using the ReactJS library.
+ReactJS is a popular JavaScript library for building user interfaces, and it's commonly used for single-page applications (SPAs).
+However, with the addition of routing, you can create a multi-page website within a React application.
 This project is a basic template for creating a responsive multi-page website using ReactJS.
 It provides a simple structure for building a website with multiple pages and responsive design.

 ## Prerequisites